xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 The results show that the data loading step is the main bottleneck in our pipeline, with **much** lower throughput compared to the training step.

 PyTorch’s `DataLoader` includes options like `num_workers`, `pin_memory`, and `prefetch_factor` that can improve I/O performance.
-We didn’t tune these in our setup, but this blog post shows how they can be used to overlap I/O latency when streaming Zarr data from the cloud using Xarray, Xbatcher, and Dask.
+Tuning these options were beyond the scope of this hackathon.
+If you are interested, [this blog post](https://earthmover.io/blog/cloud-native-dataloader) shows how they can be used to overlap I/O latency when streaming Zarr data from the cloud using Xarray, Xbatcher, and Dask.

 ## Hackathon: Strategies Explored!

 During the hackathon, we tested the following strategies to improve the data loading performance.
-In the end, we were able to achieve a \*\*
+In the end, we were able to achieve

 ### Step 1: Optimized Chunking & Compression